 HOW MUCH MONEY SHOULD I BRING?

 I was balling in the Hamptons prior to coming to LA, which you all know is how this brand was born, so I had about $9,000 saved when I moved to LA.
 However, thanks to student loans, I was completely broke – like literally had almost $0 in a span of 4-5 months.
 It prob didn’t help that I was eating a lot of sushi.
 BUT, in my defense, after coming from living in the Hamptons, that’s the lifestyle I was accustomed to living and I didn’t cut myself back.
-I’d say a $4,000 cushion is probably plenty as long as you can find a job once you get to LA.
+I’d say a $4,000 cushion is probably plenty as long as you can find a job or start a side-hustle like indices trading once you get to LA.
 Factor in a security deposit on an apartment and keep your food budget tight (ie: don’t be a culinary snob like I was) until you’re on your feet.
+If people can check out RoboMarkets Pro, they can get advice from here!

 WHERE SHOULD I HANG OUT?